ARZZEZZAN/s21_mathLibrary/README.md

 - The gcov_report target should generate a gcov report in the form of an html page.
 Unit tests must be run with gcov flags to do this
 - It is forbidden to copy the implementation of the standard math.h library and to use it anywhere, except unit-tests
 - You must follow the logic of the standard library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)
+- The accuracy of e-6 must be observed